jthlim/javelin-steno/script.md

       - extra: unused
       - This signal repeats, and must be stopped using `stopInfrared()`

+    - `nec42`:
+      - address: 13 bits
+      - command: 8 bits
+      - extra: unused
+      - This signal repeats, and must be stopped using `stopInfrared()`

+    - `nec42x`:
+      - address: 26 bits
+      - command: 16 bits
+      - extra: unused
+      - This signal repeats, and must be stopped using `stopInfrared()`

     - `rc5`:
       - address: 5 bits
       - command: 7 bits